fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 isn't broken.

 ## Do Coding Best Practices Vary Between Companies?

+Yes, it differs between person to person.

+Best practice is something some developers like to throw behind any argument they pitch for their own preffered way of doing something.
+There is certainly best practices that most of us can agree on but there is best practices that seem to be directly opposing eachother.

+Then we have to interpretation of these best practices.
+How do we know who among us has the right idea of what DRY means?
+If you ask a room of developers
 ## How To Prevent Bugs In Software Development?
 ## Do Developers Test In Iterations?
 ## Can Automated Testing Replace Code Reviews?